MicrosoftDocs/entra-docs/docs/identity/authentication/concept-mandatory-multifactor-authentication.md

 That's why, starting in 2024, we'll enforce mandatory multifactor authentication (MFA) for all Azure sign-in attempts.
 For more background about this requirement, check out our [blog post](https://aka.ms/azuremfablogpost).
 This topic covers which applications and accounts are affected, how enforcement gets rolled out to tenants, and other common questions and answers.

 There's no change for users if your organization already enforces MFA for them, or if they sign in with stronger methods like passwordless or passkey (FIDO2).
-For steps to find users who don't use MFA for sign in, and ways to verify that MFA is enabled, see [How to verify that users are set up for mandatory MFA](how-to-mandatory-multifactor-authentication.md).
+To verify that MFA is enabled, see [How to verify that users are set up for mandatory MFA](how-to-mandatory-multifactor-authentication.md).

 ## Scope of enforcement